OceanGlidersCommunity/Oxygen_SOP/_sources/sections/oxygen_introduction.md

 (1)The advanced, optical sensor is based on the principle of fluorescence quenching.
 Contros are no longer in operation, the sensors cannot be calibrated so they are likely to become obsolete.

 ## Aanderaa Optodes
-Aanderaa optodes are the most widely used oxygen sensor on gliders and a large body of work has now been dedicated to their characterisation (e.g. {cite}`Bittig2018`).
+Aanderaa optodes are the most widely used oxygen sensor on gliders and a large body of work has now been dedicated to their characterisation (e.g. add Bittig).
 These sensors are based on the oxygen luminescence quenching of a platinum porphyrin complex (fluorescent indicator) that is immobilized in a sensing foil.
 These offer low power consumption, good long-term stability, low fouling sensitivity while not being sensitive to H2S or freezing.
 Aanderaa optodes have seen several important developments since they were introduced in 2002, with various hardware and firmware revisions which we outline below (shown in figure \ref{fig:optodes}).